RenegadeMinds/helloworld/Compiling libxayagame.md

 ![Click OK](img/click-ok.png)

+# Restart MSYS2 and Paste Command 1 Again

 Run MSYS2 (64-bit) again as you did above.

 Again, paste in the same code block from above using SHIFT+INSERT.

 Wait for everything to install, then close and reopen MSYS2.

+# Copy and Paste Command 2

 Similar to how you copied the code block above exactly and without the comment lines and with no additional blank lines at the end, copy the following code block.